Edward Both: Post-war

 With the war over Both, now based in Sydney, continued to invent.
 With his brother he continued to work in medical equipment, developing a humidicrib, a new concept in design for blood transfusion equipment, and an electro-encephalograph.
 The electro-encephalograph designed and manufactured by Both Equipment Limited was used as an aid to the diagnosis of nervous disorders through its recording of the electrical activity of the brain.

 They contracted with CSIRO Wool Textile Research Laboratories (W.T.R.L.) in Geelong to supply four pen recorders.
 Both had early demonstrated a revolutionary recorder for their electrocardiograph (ECG — see above) which employed a diamond stylus leaving a track on a glass plate, but these may have been the more conventional ink-and-paper variety.
 BWD Electronics were supplying suitable amplifiers concurrently.

 Both also worked in other fields: amongst his post-war projects were the electric scoreboards for the 1952 Davis Cup and the 1956 Summer Olympics in Melbourne.
 The Olympic scoreboard was made up of 10,000 light bulbs and could show all of the letters of the alphabet along with numerals.
 Along with the scoreboards two versions of a pen recorder were developed and produced by Both: one was used at Woomera for weapons research and the other was used for Antarctic Research, CSIRO, universities, hospitals and medical and industrial research.

 In 1953 Donald Both submitted a design for the humidicrib to the Queen's Coronation Gift Committee and it was accepted as a gift on behalf of the people of South Australia.

+Recognition and honours

+Both was given the moniker "Edison of Australia", and was considered to be the "foremost among designers of intricate tools of the medical trade in South Australia".